matter-labs/foundry-zksync/README.md

     ]
     ```
 - **Create2 Address Derivation**: There are differences in Create2 Address derivation compared to Ethereum.
 [Read the details](https://era.zksync.io/docs/reference/architecture/differences-with-ethereum.html#create-create2).
+- **Specific Foundry Features**: Currently features such as `--gas-report` may not work as intended.
+We are actively working on providing support for these feature types.

 For the most effective use of our library, we recommend familiarizing yourself with these features and limitations.